Derek Dennis: Carolina Panthers

-Calgary Stampeders
+Calgary Stampeders (first stint)

 On September 21, 2015, Dennis was signed to the practice roster of the Calgary Stampeders of the CFL.
 He was promoted to the active roster on October 1.
 He made his CFL debut on October 2, 2015 against the Hamilton Tiger-Cats.
 Dennis played in five games, all starts, at left tackle for the team during the 2015 regular season.
 He also started both of the Stampeders' playoff games at left tackle.

 2016 was a breakout season for Dennis.
 He started all 18 regular-season games, 15 starts at left tackle, two at left guard and one at right guard.
 He was an integral part of a Stampeder unit that allowed the fewest sacks in the CFL in 2016 with 20 (11 fewer than the second-best team in that category) and also helped tailback Jerome Messam run for a league-leading 1,198 yards.
 Because of his accomplishments he was the winner of the CFL's Most Outstanding Offensive Lineman Award.